scottyschup/ruby-curriculum/w2d5/rspec-syntax.md

 By convention, tests are kept in the `spec` folder and your application code will be kept in a `lib` folder.
 Tests for `hello.rb` will be written in a file called `hello_spec.rb`.
-Pro tip: cd to the project folder and run `rspec --init` to set up some of the structure.
+Your directory structure should look like this:

 ```
+my_cool_project
   lib/
     hello.rb
   spec/
     hello_spec.rb
-Rakefile
 ```

 ## Requiring Dependencies